Crown land

-Crown land (sometimes spelled crownland), also known as royal domain, is a territorial area belonging to the monarch, who personifies the Crown.
+Crown land, also known as royal domain, is a territorial area belonging to the monarch, who personifies the Crown.
 It is the equivalent of an entailed estate and passes with the monarchy, being inseparable from it.
-Today, in Commonwealth realms such as Canada and Australia, crown land is considered public land and is apart from the monarch's private estate.
+Today, in Commonwealth realms, Crown land is considered public land and is not part of the monarch's private estate.

-In Britain, the hereditary revenues of Crown lands provided income for the monarch until the start of the reign of George III, when the profits from the Crown Estate were surrendered to the Parliament of Great Britain in return for a fixed civil list payment.
-The monarch retains the income from the Duchy of Lancaster.

 Australia

-In Australia, public lands without a specific tenure (e.g. National Park or State Forest) are referred to as Crown land or State Land, which is described as being held in the "right of the Crown" of either an individual State or the Commonwealth of Australia; there is not a single "Crown" (as a legal governmental entity) in Australia (see The Crown).
+In Australia, public lands without a specific tenure (e.g. National Park or State Forest) are referred to as Crown land or State Land, which is described as being held in the "right of the Crown" by either an individual State or the Commonwealth of Australia (as Australia is a federation, there is no single "Crown" as a legal entity).
 Most Crown lands in Australia are held by the Crown in the right of a State.
 The only land held by the Commonwealth consists of land in the Northern Territory (surrendered by South Australia), the Australian Capital Territory, Jervis Bay Territory, and small areas acquired for airports, defence and other government purposes.

 Each jurisdiction has its own policies towards the sale and use of Crown lands within the State.
 For example, New South Wales, where over half of all land is Crown land, passed a controversial reform in 2005 requiring Crown lands to be rated at market value.
 Crown lands include land set aside for various government or public purposes, development, town planning, as well as vacant land.
 Crown lands comprise around 23% of Australian land, of which the largest single category is vacant land, comprising 12.5% of the land.

 Crown land is used for such things as airports, military grounds (Commonwealth), public utilities (usually State), or is sometimes unallocated and reserved for future development.

 In Tasmania, Crown land is managed under the Crown Lands Act 1976.
-In Queensland, Unallocated State Land (USL) is managed under The Land Act 1994.
+In Queensland, Unallocated State Land is managed under the Land Act 1994.
 In South Australia, the relevant Act is the Crown Land Management Act 2009.
 In Victoria, it is the Crown Land (Reserves) Act 1978 and the Land Act 1958.